MOZA AB6 Flight Simulator

 How do I install the MHG Flightstick?

-1. Pull out the connection cable from the flightstick.
-Align the arrow on the cable with the arrow marking on the base, then insert it fully to ensure a secure connection.
+1. Pull out the connection cable.
+Align arrow on cable with base, insert fully.

-2. Make sure the screws on the nut are loosened above the nut’s surface, then tighten the nut ring on the flightstick clockwise.
+2. Loosen screws on nut surface, then tighten nut ring clockwise.

-3. Use the included wrench to tighten the screw on top of the nut ring clockwise until the flightstick is firmly secured and does not wobble.
+3. Use included wrench to tighten top screw clockwise until flightstick is firmly secured and does not wobble.

 Why does the included desk mount wobble slightly during use?

-To simplify setup, the AB6 set includes an alloy desk mount.
-Due to packaging constraints and the mount’s structural design, slight wobbling may occur when the base is positioned farther from the desk edge.
+The AB6 set includes an alloy desk mount.
+Slight wobbling may occur when the base is farther from desk edge.
 This is normal and does not affect performance.
-We will continue to refine and optimize the MOZA accessory ecosystem based on user feedback.

-Note: On smoother desk surfaces, the AB6 desk mount clamp may slide slightly.
-To improve stability, place a friction-enhancing material between the clamp and the desk.
+On smoother desk surfaces, the clamp may slide.
+To improve stability, place a friction-enhancing material between clamp and desk.